AndrewRadev/quickmd/README.md

 You'll need to have Rust and the `cargo` tool.
 The easiest way to get that done is through [rustup.rs](https://rustup.rs/).

 You'll also need the GTK+, GLib and webkit2gtk development files to be installed on your system.
-The Gtk-rs [requirements page](http://gtk-rs.org/docs/requirements.html) should be a good guide.
+The Gtk-rs [installation page](https://www.gtk.org/docs/installations/) should be a good guide.

 After that, you can build and install the app from `crates.io` using: